To understand and address poverty in ways that respect the dignity of every person

 Community Engagement

 For over 20 years, Shepherd has supported student leadership and service opportunities in the local Rockbridge area and beyond.
-Understanding the causes, consequences, and most promising remedies of poverty requires direct collaboration with community partners.
+Understanding the causes, consequences, and most promising remedies of poverty and inequality requires direct collaboration with community partners.
 Students participate in and lead several Shepherd service initiatives.

 Alumni & Career